dailystory/docs/articles/campaigns/index.md

 ![Add Segments](/articles/campaigns/campaigns-07.png "Add Segments")

+You may also choose to exclude certain segments as well.
+This option will always allow you to choose ANY segment that has been created, not just those assigned to the campaign.

 > Note, DailyStory takes care of removing duplicates.
 If a contact is in multiple segments, they will only be added to your campaign once.
 And, if a segment is removed from a campaign, the contact will remain in the campaign if they are part of another segment.

 ### Additional Options